-As millions of dating and personals websites and smartphone apps provide unlimited number of profiles and pictures, each individual has got to work, superfluously skipping through profile after profile – winking or swiping left/right in a hurry.
+As millions of dating and ‘personals’ websites and smartphone apps provide an unlimited number of profiles and pictures, each individual has got to work, superfluously skipping through profile after profile – winking or swiping left/right in a hurry.
 The focus has shifted from quality to quantity.
 The more profiles you look at, the more your chances of finding love.
 Pretty simple, right?
 We disagree.

-As a Alabama matchmaker, I always tell each one of my clients that finding love, and developing a true lasting relationship starts with YOU.
-Before you even look at a single profile or go out on a single date, you need to understand yourself, your priorities and have a healthy relationship with yourself.
+As an Alabama matchmaker, I always tell each one of my clients that finding love, and developing a true lasting relationship starts with YOU.
+Before you even look at a single profile or go out on a single date, you need to understand yourself, your priorities, and have a healthy relationship with yourself.
 Two halves do not make a whole when it comes to a healthy relationship: it takes two wholes.

-Your finances: In this day and age, our finances affect all aspects of our lives.
+In this day and age, our finances affect all aspects of our lives.
 What is your work life like and how it is going to affect your quest for a quality relationship is one of the most ignored subjects I see my clients struggle with.

-Your health and physical appearance: Are you in good health, and how do you rate your own looks and body type?
+Are you in good health, and how do you rate your own looks and body type?
 Do you think you need to invest more time in getting in shape and improving your health and physical appearance as you get on the journey of finding a potential mate and life partner?

 We all have baggage – from previous relationships, divorces, and past life experiences.
 It is important to do a thorough analysis of the preconceived notions that you have.
 How will this affect your social and love life?
 You need to evaluate this.